 Of course this argument is clearly flawed.
 To see this, we can investigate it more closely from a measure-theoretic point of view, as shown in Figure 3.B.
-Drawing a strip of width Δy through the triangle and calculating the pre-image of this strip produces two intervals on the x-axis with unequal width.
+Drawing a strip of width $\Delta y$ through the triangle and calculating the pre-image of this strip produces two intervals on the x-axis with unequal width.
 Letting $\Delta y \to 0$ produces the two indivisibles EF and GH.
-However, it does not matter how small you make Δy , the two interval lengths Δx_1 and Δx_2 will never be equal.
+However, it does not matter how small you make $\Delta y$ , the two interval lengths $\Delta x_1$ and $\Delta x_2$ will never be equal.
 In other words, the area that EF and GH contributes to the total area of the triangle must be different.
-There is an even simpler way to renounce the above paradox: instead of using indivisibles parallel to the y-axis, we use indivisibles parallel to BC, as shown in Figure 3.C.
-Then each pair of corresponding indivisibles IJ in ΔABD and JK 4 in ΔBDC clearly has different lengths almost everywhere.
-Therefore the areas of ΔABD and ΔBDC need not be the same.
+There is a simple way to avoid the specific paradox illustrated in Figure 3.A: instead of using indivisibles parallel to the y-axis, we use indivisibles parallel to BC, as shown in Figure 3.C.
+Then each pair of corresponding indivisibles IJ in $\Delta ABD$ and JK in $\Delta BDC$ clearly has different lengths almost everywhere.
+Therefore the areas of $\Delta ABD$ and $\Delta BDC$ need not be the same.
 This trick of considering indivisibles (or infinitesimals) other than those parallel to the y-axis forms the basis of Cavalieri integration, in which non-rectangular integration strips will be used.
-3. Cavalieri Integration We present a method of integration which we will refer to as Cavalieri integration, in which the primary difference from ordinary Riemann integration is that more general integration strips can be used.
+3 Cavalieri Integration We present a method of integration which we will refer to as Cavalieri integration, in which the primary difference from ordinary Riemann integration is that more general integration strips can be used.
 In some sense the Cavalieri integral can also be seen as a generalization of the Riemann integral, in that the Cavalieri formulation reduces to the ordinary Riemann integral when the integration strips are rectangular.
 That is not to say that the Cavalieri integral extends the class of Riemann-integrable functions.
 In fact, the class of Cavalieri-integrable functions is exactly equivalent to the class of Riemann-integrable functions.
 However, the Cavalieri integral allows us to express the areas of some regions as single integrals for which we would have to write down multiple ordinary Riemann integrals.
-3.1.
-Preliminaries and Definitions.
-In order to develop (and clearly present) the Cavalieri integration theory, a number of definitions must first be introduced.
-Also note that we will restrict our attention to integration in \mathbb{R}^2 , with coordinate axes x and y.
+3.1 Preliminaries and Definitions In order to develop (and clearly present) the Cavalieri integration theory, a number of definitions must first be introduced.
+Also note that we will restrict our attention to integration in $\mathbb{R}^2$ , with coordinate axes x and y.
 Definition 3.1 (Translational function).
-A continuous function a(y) is called a translational function with respect to a continuous function f(x) on the interval [a,b] if $\{a \circ f(x) + z = x\}$ is singular, for every $z \in (b-a)$ and a(0) = a.
-The above definition says that any continuous function a(y) which intersects a continuous function f(x) exactly once for an arbitrary translation on the x-axis within the interval [a, b] is called a translational function.
+A continuous function a(y) is called a translational function with respect to a continuous function f(x) on the interval [a,b] if $\{x \in \mathbb{R} | a \circ f(x) + z = x\}$ is a singleton, for every $z \in (b-a)$ and a(0) = a.
+The above definition says that any continuous function a(y) which intersects a continuous function f(x) exactly once for an arbitrary translation on the x-axis within the interval [a,b] is called a translational function.
 Two examples of translational functions are shown in Figure 4.A and Figure 4.B, and Figure 4.C presents an example of a linear function a(y) which is not translational with respect to f(x).